animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > From college to PhD, I didn't know Henry's favorite show was Buffy.
 >
 > <!--Henry's--> <!-- It was a huge coincidence that his--> <!--favorite show was Buffy.--> I joined his PhD program not knowing that.
-I found out 1 year in, and re-gifted him my "Buffy the Vampire Slayer and Philosophy: Fear and Trembling in Sunnydale" book that my best friend had given me.<!--, who I met actually through that friend in the dorm next to mine who turned out not to like Buffy as much.--> <!--I had no idea he liked it (Buffy, I mean; I still don't know if he liked the book).--> Apparently, Henry was "obsessed with<!--it,"-->" Buffy, which he added, is "kind of weird."
+I found out 1 year in, and re-gifted him my "Buffy the Vampire Slayer and Philosophy: Fear and Trembling in Sunnydale" book that my best friend had given me.<!--, who I met actually through that friend in the dorm next to mine who turned out not to like Buffy as much.--> <!--I had no idea he liked it (Buffy, I mean; I still don't know if he liked the book).--> Apparently, Henry was "obsessed with<!--it,"-->" Buffy, which he added, is "kind of weird."</br>
 >
 > <!-- But it wasn't.-->
 >